 It’s a lot of fun though!

-Back up on the mountain and we took the t-bar up onto the top to take that wide run back down to the middle.
-This is a good wide blue with plenty of places to hit a few jumps or side hits, and even get up some speed to find your ski or snowboard legs.
+Back up on the mountain and we took the t-bar right up onto the top to take that wide run back down to the middle.
+The run from the top is actually a red piste that feels a lot like a blue.
+Its wide and forgiving, with lots of places to hit a few jumps or side hits, and even get up some speed to find your ski or snowboard legs.

 We did this one a few times as the yellow and black runs going down the side of the mountain were closed, so we had a limited selection at this point.